-Graydon Cress is teaching How to Reference Well in a Divinity Essay during the 2016 semester.
+Graydon Cress is serving as School Coordinator for the Academic Skills Project for the School of Divinity.
+He is also teaching “How to Reference Well in a Divinity Essay.”
 He is a PhD candidate researching ‘Perichoresis and Theosis’ with the Rev. Dr. Stephen R. Holmes.
 Before coming to St Andrews, Graydon studied theology in the USA.
 He also worked as an academic advisor where he met with students and taught courses on college life and study skills.

-Brett H Speakman is teaching How to Develop Effective and Efficient Study Skills during the 2017 semester.
+Brett H Speakman is teaching “How to Develop Effective and Efficient Study Skills.”
 He is a PhD candidate in the Institute for Theology, Imagination & the Arts (ITIA) under the supervision of the Rev. Prof. Trevor Hart and Dr. Judith Wolfe.
 His research is an interdisciplinary and diachronic exploration of the interface between the imagination and Christian apologetics, with particular attention to the writings of G.K.
 Chesterton and C.S.
 Lewis.
 Prior to moving to St Andrews, Brett pursued an MA in both the History of Christianity and Historical Theology at Wheaton College, while working at the Marion E. Wade Center at Wheaton College as a graduate research assistant.
 Currently, he serves as the Co-Editor of Book Reviews for the Journal of Inklings Studies and Senior Editor for Transpositions: Theology, Imagination & the Arts.